 - Complete the essay section of the application.

-- Submit your Student Aid Report (SAR).
-If you have not already received your SAR, you can do so by applying for the Free Application for Federal Student Aid (FAFSA).
+- Submit your FAFSA Submission Summary (FSS).
+If you have not already received your FSS, you can do so by applying for the Free Application for Federal Student Aid (FAFSA).

 - Submit one letter of reference from an individual not related to you.